-We are committed to ensuring that all support posts across ATT are appropriately and consistently graded irrespective of the gender of the post holder.
+We are committed to ensuring that all support posts across ATT are appropriately and consistently graded irrespective of the gender of the post holder and therefore it is pleasing to report this year a 0% gap for the median support staff.
 We are also committed to Diversity, Equality and Inclusion (DEI) values that ensure that all stakeholders of ATT feel respected and valued and that the principles of openness, transparency, fairness and equality are applied across our Trust.